europeana/europeana-portal-collections/app/views/README.md

 Individual templates present in the app/views directory of europeana-styleguide can be overriden for this application by creating a template of the same file name beneath this directory.

+## File naming

+View classes need to be named according to Ruby file naming conventions, but the Mustache templates may have other characters in their file names, such as uppercase letters and dashes.
+This may result in directory structures like so:

+* /app/views/templates/search/search_home.rb
+* /app/views/templates/Search/Search-home.mustache